roq-trading/.github/README.md

 # Roq Trading Solutions

 A toolkit for quant traders wanting full control of their own trading platform.
-Open, modular and built for ultra-low latency market making.
+Open, modular and built for low latency market making.